zslwyuan/LLVM-9.0-Learner-Tutorial/README.md

 **Experiment 12(a)**: Based on DominatorTree push instructions back to dominant ancestor to improve parallelism and reduce redundant instructions.
 (Transformation Pass) **[PASS CODE](https://github.com/zslwyuan/LLVM-9.0-Learner-Tutorial/tree/master/Implementations/HI_IntstructionMoveBackward)**

       --- DominatorTree algorithm, parallelism, redudant instruction removal

+**Experiment 12(b)**: (WIP)Since LLVM-provided loop strength reduction (LSR) pass limits itself according to the Target ISA addressing mode, an aggressive LSR pass is implemented for HLS to reduce the cost of DSPs on FPGA.
+(Transformation Pass)

+      --- Loop Strength Reduction (Aggressive: may not stable for all the situations 0-0)

 **Experiment 14**: (WIP) Based on the IR file, evaluate the resource and timing of the Window/Buffer/Filter in HLS